athena-labz/athena/README.md

 9. [Conclusion](#8-conclusion)

 ### Abstract
-Global gig-economy transactions are forecast to grow by 17% a year to around $455 billion dollars by 2023, according to a report from Mastercard [1].
+Global gig-economy transactions are forecast to grow by 17% a year to around $455 billion dollars by 2023, according to a report from Mastercard [(1)](#1).
 There is a growing need for a fast, secure, and reliable way to establish trust between participants in the gig economy.
 We propose a platform that enables parties to create contracts stored in the Cardano blockchain to build trust based on token rewards calculated through an algorithm that collects statistics related to the service or good provided and returns the amount of tokens per hour that will be rewarded.
 Parties that violate the contract will be penalized by losing tokens proportional to the severity of violation.

 ### 1. Problem Statement

-The internet 2.0 revolution started end of the nineties solved a wide range of problems and vastly increased economic efficiency.
-But this revolution did very little to modernize our legal systems, which have not kept pace with technological and economic progress.
-Non-Payment and Non-Delivery Crimes show an exponential growth and accounted in year 2020 for $265 million dollar losses in the United States only [2].
-In general cyber crimes are sky-rocketing to level still hard to foresee.
+The Web 2.0 revolution started at the end of the 1990s.
+It solved a wide range of problems and vastly increased economic efficiency.
+However, this revolution did little to modernize our legal systems, which have not kept pace with technological and economic progress.
+Non-Payment and Non-Delivery Crimes show an exponential growth and accounted for $265 million in losses in the United States in 2020 [2].
+Cyber crimes continue to rise at an increasing rate.

-In addition to the unfairness of our legal system, bureaucracy and regulations make the process very slow and expensive.
-This means that, in some cases, people prefer not to invoke any lawsuits even when they are wronged.
-Even though private mediators appear to provide a solution, they are often very expensive, making them unsuitable for simple services.
+Bureaucracy and regulation make the current legal system slow and expensive.
+In some cases, people prefer not to invoke any lawsuits even when they are wronged.
+Private mediators appear to provide a solution, but they are often expensive and unsuitable for simple services.

-Additionally, all these options rely on natural language contracts, which inherit a series of problems, such as subjectivity and complexity.
-The former can result, a lot of times, in unfair decisions and misunderstanding.
-The latter make's expensive lawyers required for the creation of a contract.
-Both of which are not desirable in a legal system that aims fairness and openness.
+Natural language contracts also cause a series of problems.
+Subjectivity can result in unfair decisions and misunderstanding.
+Complexity requires expensive lawyers to create contracts.
+Neither of these attributes are desirable in a legal system that aims for fairness and openness.

 **Mateus' comment**